 If any account/s are insured we will liaise on your behalf with our

 For joint accounts, we will only need the following documents;

-You can scan the documents as PDF’s and send them to us via e-mail, take them into a Co-operative Bank branch, or post them to us at the address below.
+You can scan certified copies of documents as PDF’s and send them to us via e-mail, take them into a Co-operative Bank branch, or post them to us at the address below.
 Please read the guidelines if you are sending your documentation via e-mail.

 The Co-operative Bank

 If you don’t know what accounts the deceased held, or if they held accounts with both The Co-operative Bank and Britannia, please send the documentation to the Britannia address.